hunar1997/u4th/README.md

 * each language have a folder with two folders inside.
     * normal: where the code is easiest to read
     * fast: where the code is fastest

+## License

+This project is licensed under the **Creative Commons Attribution 4.0 International (CC BY 4.0)** License.

+You are free to use, modify, and distribute the code, including for commercial purposes, as long as you give appropriate credit to this repository.
+Please include a clear attribution in your project where users can easily find it.

+For full details, see the [LICENSE](./LICENSE).